antonio1970/COP27/README.md

-Green Computing and Energy-efficient computing Environmental analytics and Energy Analytics Environmentally aware decision support systems
-Articial Intelligence and Data Science for sustainable development Enterprise resource planning for sustainable development Computing capabilities for the future
+Green Computing and Energy-efficient computing Environmental analytics and Energy Analytics Environmentally aware decision support systems Artificial Intelligence and Data Science for sustainable development Enterprise resource planning for sustainable development Computing capabilities for the future
 Architecture, Design and engineering for a sustainable future